piersm2/sims/README.md

 - Easy to backup
 - No need for a separate database server

+When using Docker, the database file is persisted using a Docker volume.

 ## API Endpoints

 - `GET /api/filaments` - List all filaments
 - `POST /api/filaments` - Add a new filament
 - `PUT /api/filaments/:id` - Update a filament
 - `DELETE /api/filaments/:id` - Delete a filament

+## Development

+The application is containerized using Docker, making it easy to develop and deploy.
+The Docker setup includes:
+- Hot-reloading for both frontend and backend
+- Volume mounts for live code updates
+- Persistent database storage
+- Automatic container restart on crashes